Passenger rail franchising in Great Britain: 2013–2019: Direct awards

-Since 2020: Suspension and abolition
+Suspension and abolition

-In response to the coronavirus pandemic, on 23 March 2020 the UK government took emergency measures which suspended all passenger rail franchise agreements for six months.
+In response to the COVID-19 pandemic, on 23 March 2020 the UK government took emergency measures which suspended all passenger rail franchise agreements for six months.
 Passenger numbers had already dropped by 70% by that date, leading to a significant drop in the income of the operating companies, which responded by cancelling and reconfiguring services.
 The government agreed with the companies that passengers holding advance tickets would be able to get a full refund.

 Under the Emergency Measure Agreements (EMA), which were backdated to 1 March, the normal financial mechanisms of the franchise agreements were suspended so that operating companies would not get into financial difficulty.
 All revenue would be paid to the government, who would pay the operators' costs plus a management fee of up to 2% of their pre-pandemic costs.

 In September, the government extended the EMAs by 18 months and announced plans to end the system of rail franchising, instead moving to a concession-based model, as already operated by Merseyrail, TfL Rail and London Overground.
 This would see all aspects of the service set by a new public body, with each operation run by a private company who would receive a fee under a management contract.
 In May 2021, the public body was named as Great British Railways.

 On 20 September 2020, the first set of EMAs expired.
-They were replaced in most cases by Emergency Recovery Measures Agreements (ERMAs) with durations of between six and 18 months; under these the Department for Transport (DfT) continues to receive the revenue and pay most of the train operating companies' costs.
+They were replaced in most cases by Emergency Recovery Measures Agreements (ERMAs) with durations of between six and 18 months; under these the Department for Transport (DfT) continued to receive the revenue and pay most of the train operating companies' costs.
 There are some exceptions to the standard pattern: